SSUPII/PrismLauncher/BUILD.md

 ## Linux

-This guide will mostly mention dependant packages by their Debian naming and commands are done by a user in the sudoers file.
+This guide will mostly presume commands are done by a user in the sudoers file.
 ### Dependencies
+#### Debian
 - A C++ compiler capable of building C++17 code (can be found in the package `build-essential`).
 - Qt Development tools 5.12 or newer (on Debian 11 or Debian-based distributions, `qtbase5-dev qtchooser qt5-qmake qtbase5-dev-tools libqt5core5a libqt5network5 libqt5gui5`).
 - `cmake` 3.15 or newer.